 This meal at Toledo was so impressive that I even ordered their plant-based dessert item, the chocolate avocado mousse with strawberry basil sorbet and coconut crumble.
 It was a complete hit.

 If you haven’t tried a chocolate dish with an avocado base, this is a good place to start.

-This is also where I’ve had my favorite vegan burger ever.
+The Cafe is also where I’ve had my favorite vegan burger ever.
 The cafe’s burger comes with caramelized onions and plant-based smoked gouda on a Kaiser roll.

 It’s another dish I tried a few months before my diet change.
-At the time, it didn’t register with me that the smoked gouda was actually vegan cheese!
+At the time, it didn’t register with me that the smoked gouda was vegan cheese!